 - The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3, and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4, and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If effectiveVersion = 1 or nJoinSplit = 0, then both tx\in\count and tx\out\count MUST be nonzero. - [Sapling onward] If effectiveVersion < 5, then at least one of tx\in\count, nSpendsSapling, and nJoinSplit MUST be nonzero. - [Sapling onward] If effectiveVersion < 5, then at least one of tx\out\count, nOutputsSapling, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx\out\count MUST be 0).
-Inputs from coinbase transactions include Founders' Reward outputs. - If effectiveVersion $\geq 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see § 5.4.5 'Ed25519' on p.
-64) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
-39. - [Sapling onward] If effectiveVersion $\geq 4$ and nSpendsSapling + nOutputsSapling > 0, then: - let bvkSapling and SigHash be as defined in §4.12 'Balance and Binding Signature (Sapling)' on p.40; - bindingSigSapling MUST represent a valid signature under the transaction binding validating key bvkSapling of SigHash i.e. BindingSigSapling.ValidatebvkSapling(SigHash, bindingSigSapling) = 1. - [Sapling onward] If effectiveVersion = 4 and there are no Spend descriptions or Output descriptions, then valueBalanceSapling MUST be 0. - The total value in zatoshi of transparent outputs from a coinbase transaction MUST NOT be greater than the value in zatoshi of miner subsidy plus the transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any transparent inputs with non-null prevout fields, JoinSplit descriptions, Spend descriptions, or Output descriptions. - A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height height as follows.
+Inputs from coinbase transactions include Founders' Reward outputs. - If effectiveVersion $\geq 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see §5.4.5 'Ed25519' on p.
+65) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
+39. - [Sapling onward] If effectiveVersion $\geq 4$ and nSpendsSapling + nOutputsSapling > 0, then: - let bvkSapling and SigHash be as defined in §4.12 'Balance and Binding Signature (Sapling)' on p.40; - bindingSigSapling MUST represent a valid signature under the transaction binding validating key bvkSapling of SigHash i.e. BindingSigSapling.ValidatebvkSapling(SigHash, bindingSigSapling) = 1. - [Sapling onward] If effectiveVersion = 4 and there are no Spend descriptions or Output descriptions, then valueBalanceSapling MUST be 0. - The total value in zatoshi of transparent outputs from a coinbase transaction, minus vbalanceSapling, MUST NOT be greater than the value in zatoshi of miner subsidy plus the transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any transparent inputs with non-null prevout fields, JoinSplit descriptions, or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A coinbase transaction for a block at block height greater than 0 MUST have a script that, as its first item, encodes the block height height as follows.
 For height in the range {1..16}, the encoding is a single byte of value 0x50 + height.
 Otherwise, let heightBytes be the signed little-endian representation of height, using the minimum nonzero number of bytes such that the most significant byte is < 0x80.
-The length of heightBytes MUST be in the range {1..8}.
+The length of heightBytes MUST be in the range {1..5}.
 Then the encoding is the length of heightBytes encoded as one byte, followed by heightBytes itself.
-This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative). - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
-Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 4999999999.
+This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative).